-I recently shared my thoughts on ‘Folklore‘ by Taylor Swift, and I thought it was time to review ‘Miss Americana’, Taylor’s documentary all about her life in the limelight and her experiences, both as a singer-songwriter, and as a young woman navigating her way in the world.
+I recently shared my thoughts on ‘Folklore‘ by Taylor Swift, and I thought it was time to share my thoughts on ‘Miss Americana’, Taylor’s documentary all about her life in the limelight and her experiences, both as a singer-songwriter, and as a young woman navigating her way in the world.

 I watched this documentary a few months ago, but I forgot to write down all my thoughts.
 I’m a huge Taylor Swift fan- and this documentary is no exception.
 I loved it so much, and I actually re-watched it the other day.

 I’ve always admired Taylor Swift as a singer and a song-writer, and this documentary really lets the viewer explore Taylor’s “process” as she thinks of an idea, and starts writing her lyrics down on paper.
 As a fan, I loved watching this process, getting a snapshot view of what goes into her writing and her music.
 It’s clearly a lot of hard work, and I loved seeing how her tracks took shape, forming fantastic albums.

 While she writes a lot of the lyrics herself, I love how Taylor shows the other people involved in the song-making progress- she gives the impression that her music is about more than just her story, and she shows the various people who support and advise her- including her mum, her friends, and song-writers.